miguelgrinberg/Flask-SocketIO/docs/index.rst

 However, in most cases it is more convenient to perform the traditional authentication process before the SocketIO connection is established.
-The user's identify can then be recorded in the user session or in a cookie, and later when the SocketIO connection is established that information will be accessible to SocketIO event handlers.
+The user's identity can then be recorded in the user session or in a cookie, and later when the SocketIO connection is established that information will be accessible to SocketIO event handlers.